rdonoghue/learnjs/README.md

 ## Notes as I go
 - Adding a note to see if it creates a conflict
+- Added this bullet on the main branch

 ### Keywords from Todo Highlighter